 dual degree, within the same time as it takes to obtain a single national degree

-- acquisition of key qualifications for a professional career – particularly communication skills, teamwork skills, flexibility and international mobility – as integral components of the degree programme
+- acquisition of key skills for a future career – particularly communication skills, teamwork skills, flexibility and intercultural competence – as integral components of the degree programme

 - training courses in intercultural competence (the experience of studying in France and Germany serving as a first-hand example of “internationalisation” in general)

-- acquisition of both general and specialised language skills in the two partner languages (French and German) and consolidation of multilingual skills
+- acquisition of both general and specialist language skills in the two languages (French and German) and consolidation of exissting language knowledge

-- inside knowledge of at least two countries
+- in-depth knowledge of at least two countries

 - greater insight into different European work structures and cultures

-- a mobility grant to assist students during their stay abroad (currently €300 per month)
+- a monthly living allowance to assist students during their stay abroad (currently €300 per month)

 A “double degree” is the reward for the extra work required from students to achieve intercultural, thematic and linguistic proficiency in their subjects within the nationally required standard programme duration.